Self-Employed

 Depending on the context, the output could be lo or hi-fidelity prototypes for usability testing.

 The testing sessions would be setup and arranged by me.
 Participants procured through a third party using screeners I had put together.
+Writing the testing scripts with a hypothesis driven approach.
+Looking to either prove or disprove the product/journey theory.

 Running the observation room on the day with the team and key stakeholders present.
 The output would be a report to shared with the team and wider business with key findings and takeaways.

-Gorilla testing, appetite testing, A/B testing and multi variant testing (MVT).
+Other testing methods utilised are gorilla testing, appetite testing, A/B testing and multi variant testing (MVT).

-A product vision should be:
+A product vision is important and should be:

 Running workshops on certain skill-sets or taking the time to give 1 on 1 help to those that need it.
 I believe that giving back is important for us all.